coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 entry ``foo``, it shall be understood the same as ``x custom foo at level n``.

-In general, rules are required to be *productive* on the right-hand side, i.e. that they are bound to an expression which is not reduced to a single variable.
-If the rule is not productive on the right-hand side, as it is the case above for

-.. coqtop:: in

-   Notation "( x )" := x (in custom expr at level 0, x at level 2).

-and

-.. coqtop:: in

-   Notation "{ x }" := x (in custom expr at level 0, x constr).

-it is used as a *grammar coercion* which means that it is used to parse or print an expression which is not available in the current grammar at the current level of parsing or printing for this grammar but which is available in another grammar or in another level of the current grammar.
+Some rules can be used as a *grammar coercion* which means that it is used to parse or print an expression which is not available in the current grammar at the current level of parsing or printing for this grammar but which is available in another grammar or in another level of the current grammar.
 For instance,

 .. coqtop:: in

-   Notation "( x )" := x (in custom expr at level 0, x at level 2).
+   Reserved Notation "( x )" (in custom expr at level 0, x at level 2).

 tells that parentheses can be inserted to parse or print an expression declared at level ``2`` of ``expr`` whenever this expression is expected to be used as a subterm at level 0 or 1.
-This allows for instance to parse and print :g:`Add x y` as a subterm of :g:`Mul (Add x y) z` using the syntax ``(x + y) z``.

 Similarly,

 .. coqtop:: in

-   Notation "{ x }" := x (in custom expr at level 0, x constr).
+   Reserved Notation "{ x }" (in custom expr at level 0, x constr).

 gives a way to let any arbitrary expression which is not handled by the custom entry ``expr`` be parsed or printed by the main grammar of term